-See "Using RemoteUX for Windows with Altiris Deployment Solution" on page 133 for information about how to perform your post-installation updates with the Altiris Deployment Solution.
+See "Using RemoteUX for Windows with Altiris Deployment Solution" on page 150 for information about how to perform your post-installation updates with the Altiris Deployment Solution.

-Updating ServeRAID BIOS and firmware
+Updating IBM ServeRAID BIOS and firmware

-The sample job for IBM ServeRAID BIOS and firmware updates that comes with the ServerGuide Scripting Toolkit is customized for use with IBM eServer and xSeries servers.
-You can override some of the environment variables in usrvars.bat by defining new values in the Altiris Deployment Solution interface.
+The sample job for IBM ServeRAID BIOS and firmware updates that comes with the ServerGuide Scripting Toolkit is customized for use with IBM BladeCenter and System x models.
+You can override some of the environment variables in the usrvars.bat file by defining new values in the Altiris Deployment Solution interface.

 See the Altiris Deployment Solution documentation for information about how to modify jobs or events.
-See "Modifying USRVARS.BAT" on page 20 for information about the usrvars.bat environment variables.
+See "Modifying USRVARS.BAT" on page 24 for information about the usrvars.bat environment variables.
 You can override the following ServerGuide Scripting Toolkit environment variables.

-Variable name Description Default UPD_PATH The fully qualified path to the BIOS code and firmware code update files in the source tree. %TAS_PATH%\updates (f:\sgdeploy\updates) UPD_SDIR Defines the base directory that contains the IBM ServeRAID update files in the source tree.
-Used for adapters 4H, 4Mx, 4Lx, 5i, 6i, 6i+, 6M, 7k SRVRAID
+Variable name Description Default UPD_PATH Defines the fully qualified path to the BIOS code and firmware code update files in the source tree. %TAS_PATH%\updates (m:\sgdeploy\updates) UPD_SDIR Defines the base source tree directory for most ServeRAID update files.
+This value is combined with the value of UPD_PATH to define the fully qualified path to the ServeRAID firmware update files for adapters 4H, 4Mx, 4Lx, 5i, 6i, 6i+, 6M, and 7k.
+Note: The DOS version of the ServeRAID BIOS and firmware update utility does not support flashing a ServeRAID 7e, 8e, or 7t type adapter.
+SRVRAID

-Variable name Description Default UPD_SR Specifies whether to perform ServeRAID BIOS and firmware updates.
-Valid values are Y and N. Y UPD_SV8I Defines the base directory that contains the IBM ServeRAID update files in the source tree.
-Used for adapter 8i. svraid8i
+Variable name Description Default UPD_SR Specifies whether to perform IBM ServeRAID BIOS code and firmware code updates.
+Valid values are Y or N .
+N UPD_SV8I Defines the base directory that contains the IBM ServeRAID-8i update files in the source tree.
+For adapter 8i.
+SVRAID8I UPD_SV8K Defines the base source tree directory for the ServeRAID 8k and ServeRAID 8k-l update files.
+This value is combined with the value of UPD_PATH to define the fully qualified path to the ServeRAID 8k and ServeRAID 8k-l firmware update files.
+SVRAID8K

-Update of the ServeRAID 8i controller is not supported by this sample job for Altiris Deployment Solution for Linux.
+Updates of the ServeRAID-8i controller are not supported by this sample job for Altiris Deployment Solution for Linux.